 Competency in all of the following interventional procedures is unlikely to be achieved by many radiologists.
-Level 3 competency requires an understanding of the technique, indication and complications related to all of the procedures listed below.
+Level III competency requires an understanding of the technique, indication and complications related to all of the procedures listed below.
 In addition, independent practice may be achieved in one or more of the following:

-• To perform percutaneous image-guided liver biopsy • To perform biopsy of abdominal tumours under ultrasound or CT guidance ٠ To drain abdominal abscesses under ultrasound or CT guidance • To perform image-guided interventions in colon cancer, e.g. colonic stent placement in the case of colonic obstruction • To perform percutaneous gastrostomy under image guidance • To perform percutaneous cholecystostomy • To perform percutaneous biliary interventions • To perform radiologically guided stenting of the biliary system and gastrointestinal system, using polytetrafluoroethylene and expandable metal stents • To perform ablation of liver tumours using ultrasound and/or CT guidance • To perform trans-jugular liver biopsies • To perform balloon angioplasty and stenting of the mesenteric arteries for the treatment of stenosis and aneurysms • To perform transarterial chemoembolisation and simple embolization for acute abdominal bleeding control • To perform radio-embolisation procedures of the liver
+- To perform percutaneous image-guided liver biopsy - To perform biopsy of abdominal and pelvic tumours under ultrasound or CT guidance - To drain abdominal and pelvic abscesses under ultrasound or CT guidance - To perform image-guided interventions in colon cancer, e.g., colonic stent placement in the case of colonic obstruction - To perform image-guided nasogastric and nasojejunal feeding tube placement - To perform percutaneous gastrostomy under image guidance - To perform percutaneous cholecystostomy - To perform percutaneous biliary interventions - To perform radiologically guided stenting of the biliary system and upper gastrointestinal system, using polytetrafluoroethylene and expandable metal stents - To perform ablation of liver tumours using ultrasound and/or CT guidance - To perform transjugular liver biopsies

-• To confidently justify diagnostic imaging examinations and/or interventional procedures of the abdomen and/or gastrointestinal system • To confidently choose the best method for evaluating disorders of the abdomen and/or gastrointestinal system • To communicate with the patient in order to obtain informed consent prior to diagnostic imaging and interventional procedures of the abdomen and/or gastrointestinal system • To confidently choose optimal imaging parameters for radiographic, ultrasonographic, CT, PET-CT and MRI examinations of the abdomen and/or gastrointestinal system • To confidently apply techniques to reduce exposure doses for radiographic and CT and PET-CT examinations of the abdomen • To confidently design imaging protocols and standard operating procedures for CT and PET-CT examinations of the abdomen and gastrointestinal system, including the appropriate application of intravenous and/or intraluminal contrast, spatial and temporal resolution, and inspiration/expiration/breath-hold techniques • To confidently design imaging protocols and standard operating procedures for MRI examinations of the abdomen, pelvis and gastrointestinal system, including the appropriate application of intravenous and/or intraluminal contrast, spatial and temporal resolution, and inspiration/expiration/breath-hold techniques • To supervise and teach technical staff to ensure that appropriate images are obtained • To confidently judge the quality of the imaging examinations in abdominal imaging and to devise strategies to improve image quality • To confidently report abdominal radiographs in cases of acute abdomen • To confidently interpret and report abdominal radiographs, ultrasonographic examinations, abdominal CT studies and MRI examinations of the upper abdomen, small bowel, rectum and anal canal • To report oncological studies of the abdomen according to international standards (RECIST, WHO) applicable to the specific situation • To appreciate own limitations and to identify when it is appropriate to obtain assistance in interpreting and reporting images of the abdomen and gastrointestinal system • To confidently identify urgent and/or unexpected findings in imaging examinations of the abdomen and gastrointestinal system and to communicate these timely and properly • To communicate with patients and their relatives in order to explain their imaging findings of the abdomen and gastrointestinal system
+- To perform balloon angioplasty and stenting of the mesenteric arteries for the treatment of stenosis and aneurvsms - To perform transarterial chemoembolisation and simple embolisation for acute abdominal bleeding control - To perform radioembolisation procedures of the liver

-• To perform multi-disciplinary conferences and tumour boards for diseases of the abdomen and gastrointestinal system
+- To confidently justify diagnostic imaging examinations and/or interventional procedures of the abdomen and/or gastrointestinal system - To confidently choose the best method for evaluating disorders of the abdomen and/or gastrointestinal system - To communicate with the patient in order to obtain informed consent prior to diagnostic imaging and interventional procedures of the abdomen and/or gastrointestinal system - To confidently choose optimal imaging parameters for radiographic, ultrasonographic, CT, PET/CT and MRI examinations of the abdomen and/or gastrointestinal system - To confidently apply techniques to reduce exposure doses for radiographic and CT and PET/CT examinations of the abdomen - To confidently design imaging protocols and standard operating procedures for CT and PET/CT examinations of the abdomen and gastrointestinal system, including the appropriate application of intravenous and/or intraluminal contrast, spatial and temporal resolution, and inspiration / expiration / breath-hold techniques - To confidently design imaging protocols and standard operating procedures for MRI examinations of the abdomen, pelvis and gastrointestinal system, including the appropriate application of intravenous and/or intraluminal contrast, spatial and temporal resolution, and inspiration/expiration/breath-hold techniques - To supervise and teach technical staff to ensure that appropriate images are obtained - To confidently judge the quality of the imaging examinations in abdominal imaging and to devise strategies to improve image quality - To confidently report abdominal radiographs in cases of acute abdomen - To confidently interpret and report abdominal radiographs, ultrasonographic examinations, abdominal CT studies and MRI examinations of the upper abdomen, small bowel, colon, rectum and anal canal - To report oncological studies of the abdomen according to international standards (RECIST, WHO) applicable to the specific situation - To appreciate own limitations and to identify when it is appropriate to obtain assistance in interpreting and reporting images of the abdomen and gastrointestinal system - To confidently identify urgent and/or unexpected findings in imaging examinations of the abdomen and gastrointestinal system and to communicate these in a timely and proper manner - To communicate with patients and their relatives in order to explain their imaging findings of the abdomen and gastrointestinal system - To perform multidisciplinary conferences and tumour boards for diseases of the abdomen and gastrointestinal system